sit-dsa/dsa01-overview/README.md

 - you need to git add, commit, and push the file to the repository
 - also show that you can see the file and commit history on GitHub

-## Compilation
+## Compilation and Testing

 Show the instructor that you have successfully compiled the C++ file in this repository.

+Also show the instructor that you have successfully run the test file in your IDE.
-- ignore the output files in the repository
+- you will need to ignore the output files in the repository, i.e., figure out a way to not commit them to the repository

 ## Submitting the assignment